measurement-factory/anubis/README.md

   consult CI logs to determine what happened.
 The bot does not attempt to merge this PR again until the PR branch or PR target branch change.
   When the bot notices that change, it removes this label.
+* `M-cleared-for-merge`: A human allowed the bot running in `config::staged_run` mode to merge the PR.
+The label has no effect unless the bot is running in that mode.
+The bot never sets this label.
+  The bot removes this label after successfully merging the PR.
 * `M-merged`: The PR was successfully merged (and probably closed).
   The bot will not attempt to merge this PR again even if it is reopened.
 The bot never removes this label.

-All labels, except `M-merged`, are ignored by the bot itself!
+All labels, except `M-cleared-for-merge` and `M-merged`, are ignored by the bot itself!
 Humans may find them useful when determining the current state of a PR.

 ## Commit message